krishnamandhane/module3_XenonStack/README.md

 	 fi
      }
      ```
-   * Follwing is the output of `internsctl file getinfo abc.txt`, showing information about a file `abc.txt`.\
+   * Follwing is the output of `internsctl file getinfo hello.txt`, showing information about a file `hello.txt`.\
    \
      <img src = "/linux_image/last.png">